rukhsora007/rukhsora007/README.md

 - 👋 Hi, I’m @rukhsora007
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on learning javacs
+- 💞️ I’m looking to collaborate on learning javasc
 - 📫 How to reach me , by telegram @sora0424 is my username
 - 😄 Pronouns: Ruhsora
 - ⚡ Fun fact: Camputer sciense is not my major subject, my major is economics